WasatchPhotonics/Wasatch.VCPP/README.md

 - https://stackoverflow.com/a/22797419/11615696

-That requirement drove the creation of WasatchVCPPWrapper.h, which provides a fully flattened, C-compatible interface.
-However, it's not much fun calling C libraries from C++, which led to the creation of WasatchVCPPProxy.
+That requirement drove the creation of WasatchVCPP.h, which provides a fully flattened, C-compatible interface.
+However, it's not much fun calling C libraries from C++, which led to the creation of WasatchVCPP::Proxy (also defined in WasatchVCCP.h).

-If you are calling the pre-compiled DLL and .lib provided in our distribution, you can use either WasatchVCPPWrapper.h or WasatchVCPPProxy to access the DLL functions.
-The difference is that WasatchVCPPWrapper.h provides a very raw "C" API using only legacy C datatypes.
-In contrast, WasatchVCPPProxy wraps that "C" API on the caller side, exposing a more-modern encapsulated C++ interface using STL containers.
-Either interface should yield equivalent results, as indeed the WasatchVCPPProxy itself calls WasatchVCPPWrapper.h for all operations.
+If you are calling the pre-compiled DLL and .lib provided in our distribution, you can use either API defined in WasatchVCPP.h to access the DLL functions.

 Alternately, since the driver itself is open-source, you may choose to simply compile the DLL yourself, such that it will be fully "ABI-compatible" with your